Szeccsa/Szeccsa/README.md

 # My name is Kevin Király 👋

-## 📖 My Story
+## 📖 About Me

 <img src="https://raw.githubusercontent.com/Szeccsa/Szeccsa/main/assets/i/youhuu/Youhuu2.png" align="right" width="200">

-<p style="text-align: right;">Youhuu the racka sheep</p>
+You may know me as "Szeccsa" on the WWW.
+And this is my story:

-I was born in 2007 in Hungary.
-I speak two languages, English and Hungarian.
-I'm working as a pastry chef but it's not going well since I hate the people around me and the job itself too.
-When I finish the school I'm planning to work as a border patroller for more money and for a better future.
+I'm a seventeen years old person from Hungary.
+I speak two languages, Hungarian and English.
+I'm planning to get the "language certification" because I do love to learn the English and other languages Since 2022 I'm working and learning as a chef, being all-day-long in the kitchen.
+But since I hate the people around me and the job itself sucks, after school I'm planning to be a BPA (Border Patrol Agent) for a better and brighter future.
+And since I have some big plans for the future I need the money to accomplish them.
+I do love mascots.
+That's a positive thing about me. :D

 I mainly used ASPX (Active Server Pages eXtended or Microsoft ASP.NET) for local projects, then switched to PHP when I moved to Replit.
 But since Replit has discontinued it's free hosting I was forced to move to vanilla HTML, CSS and JS.
 Since December 2023 I stopped "back-end" and "server-side" development, since Github doesn't support server-side code only "static" projects.

-## 🌟 Hobbies

 In my free time, I enjoy: